linkerd/website/linkerd.io/content/2-edge/tasks/circuit-breakers.md

 instead routing that request to other replicas in the service.

-In this tutoral, we'll see how to enable circuit breaking on a service to improve client success rate when a downstream replica is unhealthy.
+In this tutoral, we'll see how to enable circuit breaking on a service to improve client success rate when a backend replica is unhealthy.

 {{< trylpt >}}